Frequently Asked Questions

 Where do most of the camp participants come from?

-There is a strong participation of students from the Mid-Atlantic region.
-However, our students have come from all over the United States and even from other countries.
+There is a strong participation from the Mid-Atlantic region.
+However, our campers have come from all over the United States and even from other countries.

 Should I send money with my child?